connar/connar.github.io/content/posts/peb.md

 The same idea is applied for the Blink pointer.
 This would result in us landing in the previous ldr module, where - if you can guess based on the previous image - will be the ucrtbased.dll:

 ![x64_12](/posts/peb/peb17.png)

+### What's next
+After we got a grasp of the structures and how to enumerate modules, me and r4sti thought API Hashing would be a good next topic to study.
+So in the next post I'll share what we learned about how to avoid using direct API DLL names and solely use them by their hash.